saksham18kukreja/sakshamkukreja/README.md

-# CodeNerve.github.io
+# personal website
-Terminal based portfolio website for CodeNerve
+Terminal based portfolio website based on the work of CodeNerve.io